kroesche/borg-scripts/README.md

 See [notes about installing borg](#notes-about-installing-borg) below.

+## Naming

+Naming a project is hard, especially if it needs to live in the namespace of other utilities on your system.
+I originally named these scripts like `borg-backup` but the wording of everything got confusing because it is not the same as Borg the backup program, even though it uses it.

+I decided to use a namespace `bs` which could stand for "borg scripts" or maybe "backup strategy".
+So now everything is prefixed with `bs-` which hopefully avoids confustion with naming everything "borg" ald leaves script names unique enough to avoid namespace collision.
+I call the entire package "bs-scripts".

 ## Installing

 Clone this repo or copy the files.
-I put them in `./config/borg-scripts`
+I put them in `./config/bs-scripts`

 I added the following to my aliases file to make it easier to run the scripts from anywhere (this is completely optional):

-    borg-agent='~/.config/borg-scripts/borg-agent'
-    borg-backup='~/.config/borg-scripts/borg-backup'
-    borg-logs='~/.config/borg-scripts/borg-logs'
-    borg-verify='~/.config/borg-scripts/borg-verify'
+    bs-agent='~/.config/bs-scripts/bs-agent'
+    bs-backup='~/.config/bs-scripts/bs-backup'
+    bs-logs='~/.config/bs-scripts/bs-logs'
+    bs-verify='~/.config/bs-scripts/bs-verify'

 ## Using

-Edit `borg-repo.cfg` to put the correct values for `BORG_NNNN` variables.
+Edit `bs-repo.cfg` to put the correct values for `BORG_NNNN` variables.

 Test the script with:

-    ./borg-backup -t example
+    ./bs-backup -t example

 Which should show a dry run without backing anything up.
 Or:

-    ./borg-backup -b example
+    ./bs-backup -b example

 which will perform an actual backup up of these scripts (you can delete the test backup later).

 ## Customize

-Make your own backup set by copying `borg-set-example.cfg` to your own set name.
-For example `borg-set-mybackup.cfg`.
+Make your own backup set by copying `bs-set-example.cfg` to your own set name.
+For example `bs-set-mybackup.cfg`.
 Then edit it to customize it for your backup set.
 Then invoke with:

-    ./borg-backup -b mybackup
+    ./bs-backup -b mybackup

 ## Launch Agent

-There is a script `./borg-agent` that will install a LaunchAgent (on MacOS) to run a backup on a schedule.
+There is a script `./bs-agent` that will install a LaunchAgent (on MacOS) to run a backup on a schedule.

 ## Logs

-There is a script `./borg-logs` to help with examining and managing the log file.
+There is a script `./bs-logs` to help with examining and managing the log file.

 ## Verify Backups

-Besides using `borg --check` which you should do on occassion, there is a script, `./borg-verify` to help with verifying the integrity of a backup.
+Besides using `borg --check` which you should do on occassion, there is a script, `./bs-verify` to help with verifying the integrity of a backup.

 ## Help

 Run the script with `-h` to get some help.

-    ./borg-backup -h
+    ./bs-backup -h
-    ./borg-agent -h
+    ./bs-agent -h
-    ./borg-logs -h
+    ./bs-logs -h
-    ./borg-verify -h
+    ./bs-verify -h

 Also, there are man pages in `man/` directory.
 You can install these on your system.
-See the script `install-man`.
+See the script `bs-install-man`.
 Then you can use man to see some
 documentation:

-    man borg-backup
+    man bs-backup

 Or if you don't want to install the man pages, you can just view them directly
 like:

-    man man/borg-backup.1
+    man man/bs-backup.1

+There is a top level man page: `man bs-scripts`

 ## Borg Version